 Swann (5 catches for 105 yds) and Stallworth (6 catches for 126 yds and 2 TDs) each eclipse the century mark and enjoy substantial run-after-catch yardage.
 The Steelers exceed 500 yds of offense for the 3rd time in 5 weeks as the Steeler O-line simply mauls a very solid Redskins front 7.

 A special thanks to Matthew Simon for generously providing us with an outstanding upgrade of this classic game, which is blended with a complete (but lower quality) version starting about 2 hours in.
 Includes all commercials and the complete halftime show.

 1979 Steelers 30 at Chiefs 3

-Total domination!
-The Steel Curtain is definitely on their game, absolutely crushing the Chief's offense & giving QB Steve Fuller a brutal pounding.
-Meanwhile, Pittsburgh's offense is nearly unstoppable, racking up a 20-0 halftime lead on the strength of TD passes to Swann (who makes an absolutely unbelievable "how'd he get both feet down" TD catch in the back of the end zone) & Stallworth (on a razzle-dazzle flea-flicker).
-Includes an interesting Spalding shoe commercial featuring Terry running through the woods with a dog and a full head of hair plus a pregame interview on a Pittsburgh talk show with John Stallworth.
+Meanwhile, Pittsburgh's offense is nearly unstoppable, racking up a 20-0 halftime lead on the strength of Bradshaw TD passes to Swann (who makes an eye-popping "how'd he get both feet down" TD catch in the back of the end zone) & Stallworth (who makes a leaping grab on a razzle-dazzle flea-flicker).

 1979 Steelers 7 at Chargers 35